-- Consolidated statement of financial position as at 31 December 2020. - ii.
+- Consolidated statement of financial position as at 31 December 2021. - ii.
 Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in funds, and Consolidated statement of cash flows for the year then ended. - iii.
 Notes including a summary of significant accounting policies. - iv.
-Directors' declaration of the Company - v.
-Declaration by the Chairman in respect of fundraising appeals of the Company.
+Directors' declaration the Company. - v.
+Declaration by the Chairman of Company.